davefancher/ReactReduxWorkshop/readme.md

 }
 ```

-The ```AuthReducer``` function accepts both the current state from the store an the action being applied to the store.
+The ```AuthReducer``` function accepts both the current state from the store and the action being applied to the store.
 It then switches against that required ```type``` property to determine how to apply the action to the store, computes the *new* state and finally returns that *new* state.

 Note that the reducer computes and returns a *new* state rather than modifying the supplied state.
 Understanding this distinction is *critical* for working successfully with Redux.
 In fact, reducers should be *pure functions* and *never* mutate arguments or induce side-effects which can alter the application state.